cesarpino/Excel360toIntranet/README.md

 # Excel360toIntranet
-Collet excel360 data to intranet website using automated authorization with Tampermonkey
+Collect excel360 data to intranet website using automated authorization with Tampermonkey